 Non-contracted out of area sexual health activity

 Buckinghamshire Council is one of eighteen Local Authorities who have signed up to the South East Local Authorities Sexual and Reproductive Health Services Cross Charging Policy.

-Although the majority of residents in Buckinghamshire access Sexual and Reproductive services locally, some of our residents choose to access services outside of our county, often because they live on the border of Buckinghamshire or work in neighbouring authority areas.
+The majority of residents in Buckinghamshire access Sexual and Reproductive services locally.
+Some of our residents choose to access services outside of Buckinghamshire.
+This can be because they live on the border of Buckinghamshire or work in neighbouring authority areas.

 The South East Policy details how the Local Authority will reimburse providers for Genito-Urinary Medicine (GUM) activity for Buckinghamshire Residents attending sexual health services commissioned by other Local Authorities.Last reviewed: 14/09/2022